Steven Delean

 Steven is a lecturer in Biostatistics and Ecology within the School of Biological Sciences at the University of Adelaide with responsibilities for coordinating undergraduate courses on quantitative analysis, as well as providing statistical support for the Honours and postgraduate programs across the School.

-Steven has 20 years of experience in applying statistical models and computational modelling to understand species dynamics and biodiversity patterns, with a focus on applied outcomes for species management.
+Steven has 25 years of experience in applying statistical and computational models to understand species dynamics and biodiversity patterns, with a focus on applied outcomes for species management.
 He is a consulting statistician across the research disciplines within the School of Biological Sciences, and collaborates as a consultant on Government and Industry projects, including advising on sampling design for biodiversity monitoring, and the management of over-abundant native and pest species.
-Steven is also a member of the Centre for Applied Conservation Science at The University of Adelaide (https://www.adelaide.edu.au/environment/acs/).

 Towards integrated management of the Mount Lofty Ranges biodiversity hotspot (2016-17)